xenial-io/Xenial.Blog/_posts/2017-12-27-xaf-bestpractices-2017.md

 ```

 There is almost no code!
 As you might have spotted, at the time of writing this post DevExpress didn't provide nugets for XAF, so i build this little [tool](https://github.com/biohazard999/DXNugetPackageBuilder) and used my last [blog post how to use VSTS to host them](http://blog.delegate.at/2016/05/10/how-to-build-an-xaf-application-with-visual-studio-team-services.html)
-With the rise of netstandard2.0 i hope we'll able to see a shift to
+With the rise of `netstandard2.0` i hope we'll able to see a shift of XAF to `netstandard` as well.

+There are some drawbacks using the new project format though.
+Currently there is no support for the `ModelEditor` and designer support for `WinForms`.
+But most of the time I don't care about that.